shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 Many designers and developers of internationalized software don’t have enough information about the expectations of the users in bi-directional locales.
 This leads to designs that show confusing behavior when localized for bi-directional locales.
 The most important case in this regard is the incorrect assumption that supporting the Unicode bi-directional algorithm takes care of most of the requirements of bi-directional languages.
 The other incorrect assumption is that the behavior of Unicode bi-directional algorithm matches user expectations.
 As we will see below this is not the case.

-1.  **Supporting Unicode and its bi-directional algorithm is not enough to support bi-directional locales.**
+**Guideline 1: Supporting Unicode and its bi-directional algorithm is not enough to support bi-directional locales.**

 **In addition to Unicode, the software should support proper bi-directional layout and interaction.**